getsentry/sentinel/README.md

 ---

-Made with 💜 by the Sentry team
+Made with 💜 and 🤖s by [@sergical](https://github.com/sergical) for Sentry Hackweek 2025